theweiweiway/pueprint/README.md

 ### What am I?

-A Flutter package to make flows and pages much easier to lay out and style.
+A Flutter package to make flows and single pages much easier to lay out and style.

 _Why Pueprint?
 Because it stands for Page + Blueprint, which combines to 💩Pueprint💩!_